Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection

 Section~\ref{sec:IsingMIMO} describes the MIMO system model and the reduction of the ML-MIMO problem to an Ising optimization problem.
-Section~\ref{sec:CIM} is a primer on Coherent Ising Machines.
+Section~\ref{sec:CIM} is a primer on CIMs.
 Section~\ref{sec:riMimo} describes our novel Ising formulation and the proposed MIMO detection algorithms (RI-MIMO and TRIM).
-Section~\ref{sec:eval} contains an extensive evaluation of BER and spectral efficiency of our methods in various scenarios.
+Section~\ref{sec:eval} contains an extensive evaluation of BER and spectral efficiency of our methods.
 We show that our techniques mitigate the error floor problem and can achieve the same BER as the Sphere Decoder for $16 \times 16$ MIMO with BPSK modulation.
-We study the impact of practical constraints, like finite precision, on the performance of CIM for MIMO detection and show that regularized Ising approach is more resilient to finite precision, and five bits of precision lead to the same BER as floating-point precision, for a $16 \times 16$ MIMO with BPSK modulation.
+We study the impact of practical constraints, like finite precision, on the performance of CIM for MIMO detection.
 We perform extensive empirical experimentation for parameter tuning.
 We show that for higher-order modulations, our methods provide a 10-15~dB gain over the MMSE receiver.
-We evaluate our methods with Adaptive Modulation and Coding (AMC) and show that our methods can achieve around 2.5$\times$ more throughput in the mid-SNR regime ($\approx$12 dB) and 2$\times$ more throughput in high-SNR regime($>$20 dB) than the industrially-viable MMSE decoding.
-We evaluate the spectral efficiency of several massive MIMO systems ($4\times16$, $8\times16$, $8\times64$ and, $16\times64$) and show that TRIM improves their spectral efficiency and allow us to add more users to the system, resulting in a $>2\times$ gain in overall cell throughput.
-Finally, we conclude with future work in Section \ref{sec:conclusions}.
+We evaluate the spectral efficiency of our methods with Adaptive Modulation and Coding (AMC) and show that our methods can achieve around 2.5$\times$ more throughput in the mid-SNR regime ($\approx$12 dB) and 2$\times$ more throughput in high-SNR regime($>$20 dB) than the industrially-viable MMSE decoding.
+We evaluate the BER and spectral efficiency of our methods for several massive MIMO systems~($16\times32$, $32\times64$, $32\times128$, $64\times128$ and $64\times256$).
+We also evaluate our methods on the geometry-based QuaDRiGa~\cite{quadriga} channel model.
+Finally, we conclude in Section \ref{sec:conclusions}.